-Is HMRC Aggressively Pursuing You or Your Company for Tax Owed on Employee Benefit Trusts?
+Is HMRC Aggressively Pursuing You or Your Company for Tax Owed on Employee Benefit Trusts via the Loan Charge?

-<It is estimated that c.80,000 APNs have been sent out by HMRC to reclaim c.£2.1 billion in unpaid taxes>
+<It is estimated that c.50,000 people are affected by the Loan Charge as HMRC looks to reclaim c.£3 billion in unpaid taxes>

 <Are you or your business facing insolvency/bankruptcy as a result?>